Updated Friday, December 21st

-Unfortunately, SAD coupled the added stress of the holidays, leads people to cope in certain harmful ways.
+Unfortunately, SAD coupled with the added stress of the holidays leads people to cope in certain harmful ways.
 Some will lose sleep during the holiday months, staying up thinking about all that still needs to be done.
 People tend to overeat during the holidays, which could lead to weight gain, and in turn, contribute to other health conditions such as diabetes and hypertension.
 Others will resort to excessive drinking which only adds to depression and can have other serious health concerns.
-One can become physically ill due to extreme stress and depression and this can lead to headaches and other physical ailments.
-Due to all the potential adverse side effects of SAD, with the added holiday stress, many people find themselves dreading the best time of the year, which should be spent celebrating the birth of Christ.
+One can become physically ill due to extreme stress and depression, and this can lead to headaches and other physical ailments.
+Due to all the potential adverse side effects of SAD, and with the added holiday stress, many people find themselves dreading the best time of the year, which should be spent celebrating the birth of Christ.

 Use the support systems you have.
 Chances are others around you are feeling the same way.
 Help each other cope, and support each other during this time.

 Do not abandon healthy habits.
 We get overwhelmed and busy during this season and forget to take care of ourselves.
 If you are someone that finds joy in working out, don’t forget to make time in your schedule to continue this healthy activity.
-Also, if you are someone that does not typically work out, make time to, even if it’s a walk around the neighborhood during daylight hours.
+Also, if you are someone that does not typically work out, make time to do so, even if it’s a walk around the neighborhood during daylight hours.

 Try something new.
 We live in an ever-changing world, and although we may have our holiday traditions, it’s never a bad thing to make some changes.
 You can even create new traditions that may be less stressful and time-consuming.